UPSC Exam 2024: Full Form, History, Functions & Recruitment

 • Find the Right Booklist: Choosing the right study materials is quite important for effective preparation.
 Refer to standard books recommended by experts and previous toppers.
 Some essential books include NCERT textbooks, Laxmikanth for Polity, Spectrum for Modern History, and Ramesh Singh for Economics.
 A well-curated booklist ensures comprehensive coverage of the syllabus and helps in developing a deep understanding of topics.

 • Follow the Process for 5-6 Months: Dedicate the first 5-6 months to building a solid foundation.
 Focus on completing the basic books and understanding core concepts.
 Create a study schedule that allows consistent progress across all subjects.
 During this period, avoid distractions and prioritize your preparation.
-Consistency and disciplined study habits are key to mastering the vast UPSC syllabus.
+Consistency and disciplined study habits are key to mastering the vast UPSC exam and its syllabus.

 • Start Answer Writing: After grasping the basics, start practicing answer writing.
 This helps in improving articulation, coherence, and time management.
 Practice writing the lengthier answers to previous year questions and take guidance from mentors or join a test series.
 Regular answer writing enhances your ability to express ideas clearly and concisely, which is needed for scoring well in the Mains exam.